 "Huh.
 I see.
 I just find it difficult to believe that she is six months and is that big," Peeta's mother says.

 "What are you suggesting?"
 Peeta asks.
 I can feel my face burn in both anger and embarrassment.

 "Oh, nothing.
 Nothing at all," his mother replies in a sickly sweet voice.

 "Have you thought of any names yet?"
-Mr. Mellark asks, changing the subject.
+Mr Mellark asks, quickly changing the subject.
 I smile thankfully at him while Peeta shakes his head.

 "We haven't discussed it much," he says.

 "Lilly, Katniss and Primrose.
-You even have a cat called Buttercup, right?"
+You even have a cat named Buttercup, right?"
 Peeta's father asks me.
 "Do you think you are going to carry on the plant names?"

 "It's a good idea.
 I wouldn't want to break a tradition," he say with a smile.
 "But what if it's a boy?
-Can you think of a flower that will suit a baby boy?"
+Can you think of a plant name that will suit a baby boy?"